jconorgrogan/Musing-on-Consciousness/README.md

 ### Illustrative Example:

-- **Stable present state:** You're sitting calmly at your desk, feeling neutral.
+- **Stable present state**
+  You’re sitting calmly at your desk, feeling neutral.
 Your brain maintains a stable representation:
-  _"I am calm, working, feeling fine."_
+  *“I am calm, working, feeling fine.”*

+- **External trigger**
-- **External trigger:** You glance at a photograph of someone you once loved but no longer speak with.
+  You glance at a photograph of someone you once loved but no longer speak with.
 Visual cortex processing sends signals inward.

-- **Retrieval of past self-memory:** Your medial temporal lobe (hippocampus/amygdala) instantly retrieves a stable, context-invariant neural representation tied to this person:
+- **Retrieval of past self-memory**
+  Your medial temporal lobe (hippocampus/amygdala) instantly retrieves a stable, context-invariant neural representation tied to this person:
-  _"I was happy but later deeply sad when this relationship ended."_
+  *“I was happy but later deeply sad when this relationship ended.”*

-- **Initial mismatch (present vs past):** Your brain implicitly compares the stable current state ("calm, neutral") with the retrieved past state ("initially happy, subsequently sad").
+- **Initial mismatch (present vs. past)**
+  Your brain implicitly compares the stable current state (“calm, neutral”) with the retrieved past state (“initially happy, subsequently sad”).
 This discrepancy shifts your emotional state from neutral toward sadness.

-- **Emergence of sadness as stable concept:** Your brain generates a distinct neural representation of your emerging emotional state:
+- **Emergence of sadness as stable concept**
+  Your brain generates a distinct neural representation of your emerging emotional state:
-  _"I am becoming sad right now."_ This itself becomes stable and context-invariant.
+  *“I am becoming sad right now.”*
+  This itself becomes stable and context-invariant.

+- **Recursive referencing**
-- **Recursive referencing:** Your brain now compares this newly-forming sadness with previously encoded sadness memories, asking internally:
+  Your brain now compares this newly forming sadness with previously encoded sadness memories, asking internally:
-  _"How does this current sadness match previous feelings of sadness?"_
+  *“How does this current sadness match previous feelings of sadness?”*

-- **Deepening or modulation of emotion:** The recursive comparison modulates your emotional experience.
-A strong match ("This feels exactly how I felt losing something precious") intensifies sadness.
+- **Deepening or modulation of emotion**
+  The recursive comparison modulates your emotional experience.
+A strong match (*“This feels exactly how I felt losing something precious”*) intensifies sadness.
 A weaker resonance allows emotional intensity to stabilize or diminish faster.

+- **Self-model entanglement**
+  Crucially, these reverberations include a self-referential tag:
+  *“This sadness is happening to me.”*
+  Your brain’s self-model continuously integrates the emotion into the sense of “I.” This is where the waves of neural activation stop being mere signals and become your subjective feeling—because they’re tethered to a conception of “self” that treats them as your sadness.

-- **Conscious emotional awareness:** This ongoing recursive referencing creates conscious subjective awareness—you explicitly realize and feel:
+- **Conscious emotional awareness**
+  This ongoing recursive referencing—now anchored in the self-model—creates conscious subjective awareness.
+You explicitly realize and feel:
+  *“I’m genuinely sad,”*
-  _"I'm genuinely sad,"_ due to continuous referencing against prior sadness templates.
+  due to continuous referencing against prior sadness templates and the active self-representation.

-- **Integration into identity:** Finally, this recursively experienced sadness integrates into your stable identity:
+- **Integration into identity**
+  Finally, this recursively experienced sadness updates your stable identity representation:
-  _"I'm someone who experiences sadness about this."_ This subtly updates and stabilizes your ongoing sense of self, embedding this emotional event into your long-term identity narrative, which you hold as your "concept" of broader self
+  *“I’m someone who experiences sadness about this.”*
+  This subtly modifies your ongoing sense of self, embedding the emotional event into your long-term narrative of who you are.